killerchip/token-query/README.md

 ### refreshExpired

-This function will be called to determine if the refresh token has expired.
-Same as above:
+This function should provide the logic for determining if the refresh token expired or not.

 ```
 refreshExpired: (token: TToken) => boolean;